luapower/fbclient/fbclient.md

 ### Work in progress

-In the meantime, you can use the old pure-Lua alien-based [binding][old fbclient] which is stable and complete.
+In the meantime, you can use the [old fbclient] which is stable and complete.

 ##  Summary